 Most families will open an individual 529 plan account with a parent as the account owner and a child as the beneficiary.

-This is in contrast with a custodial 529 plan account, where the child is both the account owner and the beneficiary.
+This contrasts with a custodial 529 plan account, where the child is both the account owner and the beneficiary.
 Since the child is a minor, there will need to be a custodian to manage the account on behalf of the child until the child reaches the age of majority.
-The custodian can be the child’s parent, grandparent or other relative.
+The custodian can be the child’s parent, grandparent, or relative.
 The beneficiary of a custodial 529 plan account cannot be changed.

-Generally, most custodial 529 plan accounts are established when a 529 plan account will be funded with money from a custodial bank or brokerage account, such as an UTMA or UGMA account.
+Generally, most custodial 529 plan accounts are established when a 529 plan account will be funded with money from a custodial bank or brokerage account, such as a UTMA or UGMA account.

-Everybody can contribute to any 529 plan account, including parents, grandparents, aunts, uncles and other relatives.
-You don’t need to be the account owner of a 529 plan to make a contribution to the 529 plan.
+Everybody can contribute to any 529 plan account, including parents, grandparents, aunts, uncles, and other relatives.
+You don’t need to be the account owner of a 529 plan to contribute to the 529 plan.

 3. Complete the 529 Plan Application

 To open a 529 plan account, visit the 529 plan’s website to get a PDF account application or to apply online.
 Printed account applications can be submitted by mail.

 The Massachusetts 529 plan account application requires the following information: